HexNio/booking_scraper/README.md

 ## ToDo List

-- [ ] Scrape the "all facility checklist" in the detail view
+- [x] Scrape the "all facility checklist" offered in the structure divided by groups like the website in the detail view

 - [ ] Apply filters in the search